B4san/Prueba-Workspaces/README.md

 1. Open the `index.html` file in a web browser.
 2. Use the navigation buttons to switch between different game sections.
+3. Click on a section to dynamically load and display game details (thumbnail and release year).
-3. Enjoy the retro gaming experience with green-themed animations and effects.
+4. Enjoy the retro gaming experience with green-themed animations and effects.

 ## Technologies Used